Navigating the Windows Mixed Reality home

 The Start menu consists of:

-- System information (network status, battery status, current time, and volume)
+- System information (network status, battery percentage, current time, and volume)

 - Cortana (on immersive headsets, a Start tile; on HoloLens, at the top of Start)